 This broad-spectrum light box is a bestseller, having been on the market (albeit updated) for 21 years.
 It stands both horizontally and vertically and is 10,000 lux at a distance of 24 inches.
 It weighs 10 pounds and measures 12.5 inches tall by 22.5L inches wide by 4.5 inches deep.
 The box has a handle for carrying it from place to place.
 A reflective mirror finish spreads the light evenly across the sub-surface of its diffuser, helping eliminate harsh glare.
 This light box comes with a 60-day trial and a full money-back guarantee and a lifetime warranty to the original owner.
-What sets this light apart is the fact that you can place this light at up to two feet away (most lights require you to sit within 8-12 inches), it has a handy carrying handle and 4.2 star rating on Amazon.
+What sets this light apart is the fact that you can place this light at up to two feet away (most lights require you to sit within 8-12 inches) and it has a handy carrying handle.

 Best for travel: Sphere Gadget Technologies Lightphoria, 10,000 Lux Energy Light Lamp

 This lamp contains 72 “eye-optimized” LED lights adding up to 10,000 lux of broad-spectrum white light at 12 inches.
 The compact design is easy to pack up for travel and offers a tilt-back stand.
 The LED bulbs do not emit heat, and the device has a programmable timer and different intensity settings.
 A nylon travel pouch is included with the purchase as well as a 110v/240v worldwide-compatible AC adapter.
-We are impressed by this light's compact size, travel accessories and 4.2 star rating on Amazon.
+We are impressed by this light's compact size and travel accessories.

 [Image credits: sad woman looking out window via Shutterstock, Philips, Alaska Northern, Sphere Gadget Technologies]